|

 Since the sale of that first batch of three

-of the next batch of twelve.
-As with all engineering projects
+As with all engineering

 each batch